 B. PROCEDURE

-1. All ordinances adopted by City Council shall be reviewed by the City Manager to determine whether the ordinance amends, adds or deletes a section or sections of this manual.

 1. When an ordinance amends, adds or deletes a section or sections of this manual, the Employer shall entirely rewrite the effected manual section(s).
 At the bottom of the new section(s), the original adoption date and revision number and date shall be filled in, and the section shall be signed by the Employer.

-2. The original of the new section shall be placed in the Employer's master volume of the manual.

-3. A copy of the new section shall be given by the Employer to each supervisor with a copy of the manual.
+2. The original of the new section shall be placed in the Employer's master volume of the manual, and a copy of the new section shall be placed in each copy of the manual.

-4. The Employer shall determine by what means the new or amended policy is to be communicated to employees (i.e., group meetings, posting on bulletin boards, etc.).
+3. The Employer shall determine by what means the new or amended policy is to be communicated to employees (i.e., group meetings, posting on bulletin boards, etc.).

-5. All new sections of the manual shall be posted by the Employer on department bulletin boards pursuant to the prior notice and posting requirements of each collective bargaining agreement.

 PERSONNEL ADMINISTRATION SECTION 1.08

 A. POLICY

-1. The Employer is charged by the City Charter with the responsibility to administer the Employer's personnel system.
+1. The Employer is charged with the responsibility to administer the personnel system.
 The Employer, in the exercise of this function, shall:

 a. recruit qualified personnel;